Here is

 The subject matter expert who knows something genuinely useful, has strong opinions about it, but doesn’t see themselves as a content person or doesn’t have a clear path for getting their idea into the production process.

-The salesperson who hears the same objection every day and has a great answer for it that has never become content.
+The salesperson who hears the same objection every day and has a great answer for it, but has never been asked to turn that answer into content.

 What You Lose